John 6:45

 life."
 Earlier in this chapter

-Jesus talked about His flesh and compared it to bread; but that was only
+Jesus talked about His flesh and compared it to bread, but that was only

-based upon grace.
-It’s not what you earn, but what God gives you freely.
-This
+with Jesus that is based upon grace.
+It is not what you earn, but what God

-is not something that you can accomplish by how well organized you are or how
+gives you freely.
+This is not something that you can accomplish by how well

-disciplined you are.
-It can only happen by the Spirit of God.
-It can only
+organized you are or how disciplined you are.
+It can only happen by the Spirit

-happen not by what man initiates, but by what God initiates, and then by man
+of God.
+It can only happen not by what man initiates, but by what God

-following God and surrendering to God.
-It’s the work of the Spirit.
-What’s
+initiates, and then by man following God and surrendering to God.
+It is the

-wrong with a lot of religious organizations is that they are not spiritual.
+work of the Spirit.
+What is wrong with a lot of religious organizations is that

-They may be well-organized and put together by the will of man and the efforts
+they are not spiritual.
+They may be well-organized and put together by the will

-of man, but they are not spiritual if they are not organized by people who are
+of man and the efforts of man, but they are not spiritual if they are not

-moved by the Spirit of God.
+organized by people who are moved by the Spirit of God.

 Notice the close relationship between the